 I hold a deep-seated certainty that love can set us free, once we discover how to remove the obstacles that stand in its way.
 This process may not be as quick or simple as the songs and clichés suggest, but I believe that love–for ourselves and for others–dwells within each of us.
 Our primary task is to contact it, nurture it, and bring it more fully into our lives.

 I hold a master’s degree in counseling and have practiced psychotherapy since 1981.
-Currently, I am completing coach training through the Institute for Life Coach Training, a curriculum that is certified by the National Board for Certified Counselors.
-I also have authored two books on personal growth and healing.
-My most recent is Love Cycles: The Five Essential Stages of Lasting Love, published by New World Library in 2014.
-It.
-In addition, I have published a book about self-discovery called Remember Who You Are: Seven Stages on a Woman’s Journey of Spirit.
+I completed coach training through the Institute for Life Coach Training in 2017, a curriculum that is certified by the National Board for Certified Counselors.
+I also have authored two books on relationships.
+Love Cycles: The Five Essential Stages of Lasting Love, was published by New World Library in 2014.